 The first thing you should do is check the sound settings in your system tray.
 Here's how:

-- Look at the bottom right corner of your screen for the sound icon.
+- Look in the bottom-right corner of your screen for the sound icon.

 - If you see a small "x" on the icon, click it to unmute.